 Conducted emissions and conducted disturbances

-The tests check if such emissions coming from the electromagnetic field generated by the product may cause interference in a network.
+The tests check if such emissions generated by the product may cause interference in a network.
+The network may be AC mains distribution, a widely dispersed wired network or similar.

 AC mains port harmonics and flicker

-This measures the harmonic current of the main supply this testing is usually mandated for AC mains products in Europe, commonly referred to as simply “Harmonics’.
-AC voltage changes, voltage fluctuations and flicker testing is a test to ensure that the main power supply does not fluctuate too much while a machine is operating through various cycles or modes of operation.
+This measures the harmonic current of the main supply.
+This testing is usually mandated for AC mains products in Europe, commonly referred to as simply “Harmonics’.
+AC voltage changes, voltage fluctuations and flicker testing is a test to ensure that the main power supply does not fluctuate too much.
+Performed while a machine is operating through various cycles or modes of operation.
 This testing is usually mandated for AC mains products in Europe, commonly referred to as simply “Flicker’.

 Types of common EMC Immunity and susceptibility testing

-This is one of the most common simulation tests for the suitability of an electronic device to operate within a specified acceptable tolerance of performance when subjected to various types of simulated real world phenomena.
-These may be continuous phenomena or transient phenomena.
+This testing is the simulation for the suitability of an electronic device to operate within tolerance.
+A specified acceptable tolerance of performance, derived from the standard or manufacturer.
+Whilst subjected to various types of simulated real-world phenomena.
+These may be different types of immunity phenomena.

 Considered as a transient phenomena application of the interfering test signals.
-These EMC immunity tests are performed by injecting test signals such as electrical fast transients (EFT) and Electrostatic Discharges (ESD) and surges.
-These transient phenomena are applied to the either the products cable ports and the products enclosure directly or indirectly.
-Observation during testing is performed but usually the criteria of complying with the minimum acceptable performance is based on the ability of the product to recover after the completion of testing without user interventions.
+These EMC immunity tests are performed by injecting test signals.
+Such as electrical fast transients (EFT), Electrostatic Discharges (ESD) and surges.
+These transient phenomena are applied to either the products cable ports and the products enclosure.
+Either directly or indirectly.
+Observation during testing is performed.
+But usually, the criteria for complying with the minimum acceptable performance is based on the ability of the product to recover.
+Typically after the completion of testing without user interventions.

 Variable EMC Tests: EMC Bayswater

-EMC tests vary according to the type of products being tested and the standards being sought; manufacturers have to define their specific test needs.
-For example, there are products that require a test of their radio frequency to ensure that these radiations are within the compatibility range for similar products to efficiently operate.
+MC tests vary according to the type of products being tested.
+Also, the standards being sought; manufacturers have to define their specific test needs.
+For example, there are products that require a test of their radio frequency.
+Ensuring these radiations are within the compatibility range for similar products to efficiently operate.

 • Radio and Wireless Testing